National Wetland Condition Assessment:

 Diagram of assessment area overlaid on an alpine wetland.

 The black circle indicates the assessment area.
 Within that area, vegetation was documented inside five plots of 100 square meters each (yellow squares).
 Water sources feeding the wetland were noted and water quality samples taken where possible.
 At the southeast corner of the center-most vegetation plot (indicated by a black "X"), a soil pit was dug and soil chemistry samples were taken.
-In the buffer plots outside the assessment area (white squares), and in one plot at the center of the assessment area (not shown), crews checked for nonnative vegetation and signs of human disturbance.
+In the buffer plots outside the assessment area (white squares) and in all of the assessment area, crews checked for nonnative vegetation and signs of human disturbance.

 ASSESSMENT BENCHMARKS

-NWCA analysts reviewed the raw data for each indicator independently.
-Based on each site’s data, they assigned a condition category to the site for each indicator (for example, "above criterion" or "at or below criterion"; good, fair, or poor).
+NWCA analysts reviewed the raw data for each indicator.
+Based on each site’s data, they assigned a condition category to the site (for example, good, fair or poor) for each indicator.
 Thus, a site could be in good condition based on data for one indicator and poor condition based on another.
-To assign the appropriate condition category, the NWCA 2016 used two types of assessment benchmarks.
+To assign the appropriate condition category, the NWCA 2021 used two types of assessment benchmarks.

-The first type consisted of fixed benchmarks based on values in the peer-reviewed scientific literature, EPA published values, or professional judgment by the scientists analyzing the data.
-For example, EPA’s recommended water quality criterion was used nationally to classify wetlands as above the criterion or at or below the criterion for microcystins.
+The first type consisted of fixed benchmarks based on values in the peer-reviewed scientific literature, values published by the EPA, or professional judgment by the scientists analyzing the data.
+For example, the EPA’s recommended water quality criterion was used nationally to classify wetlands as "above the criterion" or "at or below the criterion" for microcystins.
+Most fixed benchmarks did not change, but the physical alteration indicators were revised for NWCA 2021 as part of an adjustment of physical alteration assessment protocols.
+Please see the appendix for additional information.

-The second type consisted of NWCA-specific benchmarks based on the distribution of indicator values from a set of reference wetland sites.
-EPA set benchmarks nationally, regionally, or by wetland group, based on the indicators used or variations in indicator values.
-Such variations reflect differences in climate, geology, chemistry, ecology, and human disturbance.
+The second type consisted of benchmarks based on the distribution of indicator values from a set of wetland reference sites.
+The EPA set benchmarks nationally, regionally or by wetland group, based on the indicators used or variations in indicator values.
+Such variations reflect differences in climate, geology, chemistry, ecology and human disturbance.
 See the results chapter of this report for more on how benchmarks were applied.

-The steps below describe EPA’s process for setting benchmarks and then determining wetland conditions, using a vegetation MMI as an example.
-Exhibits 4-7 provide an example of how the benchmark for the vegetation MMI for estuarine herbaceous wetlands was derived.
+The steps below describe the EPA’s process for setting benchmarks based on these reference site distributions and then determining wetland conditions.
+Exhibits 4‑7 provide an example of how the benchmark for the vegetation indicator for estuarine herbaceous wetlands was derived.

-The process for setting condition benchmarks for the other vegetation MMIs and other indicators was similar.
-The Technical Support Document provides indicator-specific details (including details on screening for reference wetland sites).
+The process for setting condition benchmarks for the other wetland groups and for chemical indicators was similar.
+The technical support document provides indicator-specific details (including details on screening for reference wetland sites).
+The EPA developed the reference-based benchmarks used in this report during earlier assessments.

 1. Screen Wetlands to Identify Reference Sites.
-First, NWCA teams compiled wetland information from both NWCA surveys for both the statistically selected sites and a smaller set of handpicked sites thought to have low levels of human disturbance.
-EPA scientists evaluated these sites by considering reference screening factors such as physical alterations, soil heavy metals, and nonnative plant cover.
-Wetlands that passed screening were considered less disturbed than others and qualified as reference wetland sites.
+First, NWCA teams compiled wetland information from the 2011 and 2016 surveys for both the statistically selected sites and a smaller set of targeted sites thought to have low levels of human disturbance.
+EPA scientists evaluated these sites by considering reference screening factors such as physical alterations, soil heavy metals and nonnative plant cover.
+Wetlands that passed screening were considered less disturbed than others and were used in establishing the reference distribution (that is, the range of conditions observed at reference wetlands and used to set benchmarks).
 Exhibit 4 shows a map of estuarine herbaceous wetland reference sites.
 All were located in the Coastal Plains and Eastern Mountains/Upper Midwest ecoregions.

 Estuarine Herbaceous Wetland Reference Sites